Here is the worst anti-science BS of 2017

 But in 2017, there was a backlash.
 In August, the county council of Indiana’s Madison County voted to cut off funding for its needle exchange program.
 Then in October, the Lawrence County Commission voted to end its own exchange program.
 Michelle Woodward, Lawrence County’s top prosecutor, told the commissioners before the vote that she “cannot and will not offer support for a program that makes it easier or facilitates illegal use of drugs.”
 One of the commissioners, Republican Rodney Fish, told NBC that he had given a “great deal of thought and prayer” to the matter but that ultimately he voted to kill the life-saving program because it’s “a moral issue.”
 Fish reportedly quoted the Bible while explaining his vote.

 Indiana Attorney General Curtis Hill, a Republican, applauded the Lawrence County vote, declaring in a statement that “handing out clean needles encourages substance abusers to shoot up,” which, he said, leads to “increased likelihood of overdose and death.”
-The CDC disagrees with the claim, stating that these programs can actually reduce the spread of HIV and Hepatitis C without increasing illegal drug use.
+The CDC disagrees with the claim, stating that these programs can actually reduce the spread of HIV and hepatitis C without increasing illegal drug use.

 6. Scott Pruitt declares war on climate science